-P.O.
+, P.O.
 Box 219, Nevada City CA 95959

-Attendees under the age of 18 who are not being accompanied by a parent or who are not applying to camp on the same application as their guardian will find additional forms on the camp’s website (Minor Release Form, Guardian Acceptance Form – to be completed by the Guardian – and Health History form) that their parents will need to fill out and return.
+Attendees under the age of 18 who are not being accompanied by a parent or who are not applying to camp on the same application as their guardian will find additional forms on the camp’s website (Minor Release Form, Guardian Acceptance Form – to be completed by the Guardian – and Health History form) that their parents will need to fill out and return,

 Our goal is to develop an immersion experience that is creative, nurturing and comfortable for all the participants.
 Please don’t ask friends or family to visit you at camp during the week.
 Drop-in visitors or guests are not permitted – please don’t ask us to make exceptions.

-18601 Pathfinder Way, Nevada City, CA 95959
+Shady Creek Outdoor School & Conference Center 18601 Pathfinder Way, Nevada City, CA 95959

 Sacramento (80 miles / 1½ hour driving time)

 is available to Nevada City, but not to the camp.
 If you let us know well in advance when you’ll arrive, we can arrange a pick-up at a central place in Nevada City or nearby Grass Valley.

-Carpooling is encouraged!
 There is limited parking at camp.
 Some cars may need to be parked remotely.

-Registration begins at 4:00 pm on Saturday June 17th.
+Registration begins at 4:00 pm on Saturday June 15.
 Dinner, at 7:00, will be followed by an all-camp orientation and jam session.
-Classes start at 9 am on Sunday, June 18th.
-We leave camp by 11:00 am, Sunday, June 25th, following breakfast.
+Classes start at 9 am on Sunday, June 16.
+We leave camp by 11:00 am, Sunday, June 23, following breakfast.

 Cell phone reception is usually available from certain areas of the campus.
 Emergency contact # at the camp is (530) 913-8291 (Sally Ashcraft).